nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Getting help : `help`

-Displays list of commands and information about NotioNUS.
+Displays list of commands and information about NotionUS.

 Format: `help`